Rio Grande Valley Birding Festival – November 8 & 9, 2017

 Rates: $600 per photographer ($200/day) plus approximately $300/photographer ($100/day) for your share of boat and guide expense on each of three mornings when tour is full.
 Participants are also responsible for their own transportation, lodging, meals and park entry fees.
 If we have less than 4 photographers, the registrants must split equally the $400/day boat rental.

 I stay in Fulton at the Hampton Inn and I highly recommend it.
-Participants are responsible for their meals, transportation, lodging and entry fees.
+Participants are responsible for their meals, transportation, lodging and boat charter fees.

 Photograph birds and landscapes for 3 days (2 half days and 2 full days) at the beautiful Block Creek Natural Area.
 Accommodations are on the area at the home and cottages of Sharron and Larry Jay.
 First rate photography blinds are near the headquarters and feature a colorful variety of Texas hill country birds, including painted bunting, vermilion flycatcher, eastern bluebird, summer tanager, and black-chinned hummingbird.
-A number of landscape opportunities will be available along Block Creek and in the vicinity of the natural area. *We plan to shoot hawks and owls presented by Last Chance Forever bird rescue team which will visit the ranch one morning during our visit.
+A number of landscape opportunities will be available along Block Creek and in the vicinity of the natural area. *One morning will be spent photographing hawks and owls presented by Last Chance Forever bird rescue team.

 I will prepare my hummingbird setup to allow the photographers to work with high-speed flash to capture “wing-freezing” shots of black-chinned hummingbirds feeding at flowers.